-After a rapid shift in preference last Monday, investors are leaning towards stocks in companies seen as cheaper over riskier assets.
+After strong returns in 2019, here is what you should expect in 2020.
 Find out more from Sendero’s Vice President of Research and Strategy, Amaury de Barros Conti.

-Every quarter we publish the current opinions of the Sendero Investment Committee on various asset classes used or considered for client portfolios versus their strategic allocation.
-This report reflects the current opinions of the Sendero Investment Committee on various asset classes used or considered for client portfolios versus their strategic allocation.
+This report reflects the current opinions of the Sendero Investment committee on various asset classes used or considered for client portfolios versus their strategic allocation.
 The comments reflect opinions as of the specific date listed above and can change quickly based on market conditions.
-Tactical Asset Allocation – July 2019
+Tactical Asset Allocation – December 2019